AstridSlet/visual_exam/assignment_5/README.md

 * Save your script as cnn-artists.py
 * You should save visualizations showing loss/accuracy of the model during training; you should also a save the output from the classification report.

+## Methods
+The first step in this process was to make the data into a format that could be fed into the CNN model.
+All of the images are of different shapes and sizes, and the script therefore first resizes the images to have them be a uniform (smaller) shape (32 x 32 pixels as default).

+Additionally, it was necessary to make the the images into an array to be able to use them in the model and to extract 'labels' from filenames for use in the classification report.

+The model architecture of the convolutional network can be seen in the output folder (output/model_architecture.png).
+The network has a single convolutional layer (which has a set of learnable filters/kernels) and a relu activation layer, a flattening layer.
+Additionally, it has a fully connected layer and softmax layer for the final classification, as the model is used for multiclass classification.
+The model optimizes using categorical crossentropy, which should be used when there are two or more label classes (source).

 ## Usage

 For this assignment the following command line script was created: